Flickd/python_projects_benchmark/README.md

 # Smartautomation Benchmark
 This benchmark provides a total of_______ python files, categorized depending on the size of the file, ... .
 This benchmark can be used to assess the quality of a commenting tool for python files.
+We can let Smartautomation comment a medium or large file and than compare it to the original, which are all well commented.
+I still have the originals, i just didnt push them, would make the repo unnecessarily large.
+The small files were not commented well or at all, there we need to interpret the result ourselves.

 ## Benchmark evaluation